 Enrollment is limited to first-time participants.
 There is a $350 camp fee.
 Applications will be made available March 1st.
 To complete and submit an application, please click here: www.phs-spca.org/animalcamp.

-A winter mini-camp for 9-12 year-olds interested in learning about pet care and exploring ways to be kind to companion animals.
-Campers meet a few animal guests, tour the adoption center and make holiday treats.
+A winter day camp for 9-12 year-olds interested in learning about pet care and exploring ways to be kind to companion animals.
+Campers meet a few animal guests, tour the adoption center and make enrichment toys for shelter animals.
 This single day program is offered twice during school break.
-Enrollment is limited and there is a $45 fee.
-Please request a flyer and application in the fall.
+Enrollment is limited and there is a $75 fee.
+To complete and submit an application, please click here: www.phs-spca.org/petcamp.

 PHS/SPCA will send a humane educator to schools within San Mateo County for a grade-appropriate talk.
 Presentations focus either on the basic needs of companion animals or on local wildlife.
 There is a suggested donation of $20.
 Companion animal speakers bring a well-behaved dog along.
 Classroom presentations must be arranged in advance, and teachers are provided with supplemental activity sheets for their students.